This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 BASEMENT

-The bottom of the panel has been damaged from water seepage into the basement.
-Efflorescence, which is the white powder salt deposit left after water evaporates, is present indicating some amount of water penetration or accumulation.
-Predictions in regard to the amount of water penetration could not be determined at the time of inspection.
+At the time of inspection no water penetration was observed.
+A prediction in regard to the amount of water penetration that may occur is impossible to determine.
 It is highly recommended that you contact the present occupants to provide further information concerning any previous incidents of water penetration.
 It is necessary to occupy a building through the wet seasons prior to assuming that it will be completely dry.

 GIRDERS/COLUMNS

-The girders (which are the main support beams) appear to be structurally sound.
+The girders (which are the main support beams) are all covered and could not be evaluated.
 The columns which support the main girders appear to be in adequate and sound condition.

 JOIST/SILL PLATES